jbkinney/logomaker/docs/examples.rst

 .. image:: _static/examples_images/1C.png

 The dashed line indicates intron/exon boundaries.
-This example shows the use of the keyword argument **fade_probabilities**; when True, the characters in each stack are assigned an alpha value equal to their height.
+This example shows the use of the keyword argument **fade_probabilities**; when True, the characters in each stack are assigned an alpha (representing transparency) value equal to their height.
 Stacking order of characters is also set by using the keyword argument **stack_order**: if stack_order =  'small_on_top', glyphs are stacked away from x-axis in order of decreasing absolute value.
 **vpad** allows whitespace to be set above and below each character.